hylang/hy/docs/language/api.rst

     Availability: Python 3.

 &kwargs
+    Like ``&rest``, but for keyword arugments.
-    Parameter will contain 0 or more keyword arguments.
+    The following parameter will contain 0 or more keyword arguments.

     The following code examples defines a function that will print all keyword arguments and their values.